 Lenny Antonelli is collaborating with AECB CEO Andy Simmonds to write our new Green Memes series, exploring important questions relating to our professional and personal lives, whilst trying to remain hopeful in the face of despair – and where not hopeful then at least to inform necessary action.

-Over a series of ten thought-provoking articles throughout 2019, we will examine what role our sector can play in the rapid transition to a genuinely sustainable and just society.
+Over a series of thought-provoking articles we will examine what role our sector can play in the rapid transition to a genuinely sustainable and just society.
 Rather than purport to have any definite answers, we will seek to ask big questions, offer radical ideas and provoke intelligent, creative discussion.